 Types of Paint Finishes

 Choosing the right paint finish is just as important as choosing the right color.
-A finish determines the final outcome and vibe of your room.
+Different sheens can determine the final outcome and vibe of a room.
 By not doing your research you could be left with a more outdated look by simply painting your walls, doors and trim the wrong paint finish!

 First, let’s talk about what exactly I mean by paint finish.
 Paint finish or sheen is the amount of light the paint reflects off it’s surface.
 Different paint finishes determine a color’s appearance when viewed from different angles.

 Lower sheen or gloss is harder to clean, has lower durability, but hides wall imperfections like nail holes or patched drywall.
-Higher sheen or gloss is easier to clean, has high durability, but shows all imperfections.
+Higher sheen or gloss is easier to clean, and has high durability but shows all imperfections.

-Listed below are all the different paint finishes starting from lowest to highest sheen, and how best to use them in your home.
+Listed below are all the different types of paint finishes starting from lowest to highest sheen, and how best to use them in your home.

 Matte or Flat Paint Finish